Crackz/game-of-three/README.md

 - (Nemanja) The game can be played automatically with a user.
 (A real player playing with the machine) and optionally 2 real players playing together.

-- (ME) There is no need for unit tests. e2e testing is sufficient
+- E2E testing is sufficient (no need for unit testing)

 ---